vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/The Gatekeepers.md

 #Case Follow-up to Phil and Connor?

-Operative Accardi and Operative Le
+Operative Bianca Accardi and Operative Huyen Le are out to look for a young girl and bring her back home.
 # Dangers
 ### Operative Bianca Accardi
 ### Operative Huyen Le